hasura/graphql-engine/docs/graphql/core/auth/authentication/jwt/guides/firebase-jwt.rst

 This guide will show how to integrate Firebase JWT authentication with Hasura.

-For this example, we are using Hasura as a backend and React as a frontend.

 .. _set_up_firebase_project:

 Step 1: Set up a Firebase project